Roseville Rosebowl

 25 - I physically cringed at something you said.
 Not sure I've given this out.

 26 - I don't want you to do something you did in the round again.
-IE: bad organization, giving up large amounts of speaking time, being rude to the other team.
+IE: Giving up large (Vibe check @20%) amounts of speaking time, being rude to the other team.

 29 - Great debating, might have missed some of my specific requests or I believe that there are some areas that you could improve in to make your speech smoother, more efficient, or make some better arguments.